downingbots/ALSET/README.md

  - Generalize to other analogous "platforms" like a bulldozer, an excavator, a dump truck, etc.
  - Generalize to more dissimilar platforms like a hexipod that I've previously competed at the April 2018 Robogames tabletop and obstacle challenges.
  - Experiment with multiple robots working together on tasks.
    - Example: excavator fills up a dump truck from gravel in a pit.
 The dump truck drives around and fills up the same pit on the other side then drives back again for the next refill.
+A bull-dozer spreads out the gravel in the pit.
    - Example: one armed robot picks up cubes and dumps them in a box.
 Another armed robot picks cubes from a box and dumps them someplace on the ground.
  - Write an iPhone / Android app to display the webcam and control the robot via bluetooth.
 No need to understanding Linux.
 No Joystick required.
 No wifi required on the jetson nano.
 Needs a pre-configured SD card.
+ - If you are price-sensitive and performance-insensitive, you could try the Raspberry Pi 4 with TensorFlow Lite instead of the Jetson nano.
  - Support PPO RL for continuous action in addition to the stop/go DQN.
 You need to make sure that the Jetson can keep up with the RC response time.
 PPO was used on the RL donkeycar but required the car to be running slow.
 However, the Sharper Image Robot on the tabletop would run right off the table.
 The response time to process an image might be a half-second, and a half-second isn't fast enough for many continuous actions.

 ## REINFORCEMENT LEARNING ON REAL ROBOTS: Lessons Learned